abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

 ## Task 3: Configure your application

-In this task, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
+In this task, you will configure the application to connect with the Azure OpenAI resource.
+You will update configuration files with your environment credentials and implement the client logic to interact with the deployed model.

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.